My first physical encounter with the world of leather and…

-Amy Winehouse, Heath Ledger, Anna Nicole Smith, Whitney Houston- we know the names of the famous, who lost their lives through addiction.
+Amy Winehouse, Heath Ledger, Whitney Houston- we know the names of the famous, who lost their lives through addiction.
 But every day, people without a high public profile battle with substance abuse- and many of them don’t make it.
 One of those was Siobhan ‘Shoehorn’ Grier.
-She’s remembered, revered, cursed and missed by one of her best friends, Stewart Who?
+She’s remembered, revered, cursed and missed by her friends and family.

-There comes a point in every teen’s life when a surprising incident fuels an accelerated maturity.
-The innocent child becomes a somewhat stunned adult- and there’s no reverse gear on that transition.
+There comes a point in every teen’s life when an incident fuels an accelerated maturity.
+The innocent child becomes a stunned adult- and there’s no reverse gear on that transition.
 For some, it’s a sexual experience, a death or a parental separation.
 In my case, it was meeting Siobhan Grier.

 When the door opened, it was a like a scene from an ‘80s sex comedy.
 A woman stood there, in a white basque, stockings and suspenders, Wayfarer Ray-Bans, rosary beads and heels.
 She dragged both of us into the house with gleeful abandon.
 She boasted the body of a lingerie model and we’d only ever seen schoolgirls.
 This was a woman.
 Her name was Siobhan Grier.